Anandhu732/shareNrent/README.md

-# WorkIt - Item Rental Platform
+# share-n-rent - Item Rental Platform

 Share-N-Rent is a modern web application that allows users to rent items from people in their community.
 It helps users save money and reduce waste by enabling a sharing economy.